MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/rest.md

 # REST
-REST (Representational state transfer) was first introduced in [Roy Fielding's doctoral dissertation Architectural Styles and the Design of Network-based Software Architectures](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm), and it is described as an _architectural style for distributed hypermedia systems_.
+REST (Representational state transfer) was first introduced in [Roy Fielding's doctoral dissertation Architectural Styles and the Design of Network-based Software Architectures][], and it is described as an _architectural style for distributed hypermedia systems_.
 It is important to notice two key points here:

 1. It is an _architectural style_, not a _protocol_.
 For example, SOAP is a protocol.
 REST, on the other side, is an architectural style which make use of standards, but there is no official standard for REST.
 Because of this, we often find different solutions to a given problem.
 2. It is for _distributed hypermedia systems_.
 Clients have access to hypermedia information from a repository which might be in a distributed network.